Distillery-Dev/ComfyUI-serverless/README.md

-## ⚠️ Current Status: Core Functionality Partially Operational
+## ⚠️ Current Status: Core Functionality Operational

-**IMPORTANT**: The core `run_sequential()` functionality is **working**, but it remains in active development and testing.
-While we have achieved successful executions in basic test cases, full robustness across all scenarios is not yet achieved.
-IMPORTANT: the project is under a major refactoring.
+**IMPORTANT**: The core `run_sequential()` functionality is **working**.
+While we have achieved successful executions in basic test cases, full robustness across all scenarios is yet to be tested.

 ### What IS Working ✅
 - **DiscomfortPort nodes**: Individual nodes function correctly in ComfyUI workflows, supporting INPUT (data injection), OUTPUT (data extraction), and PASSTHRU (data propagation) modes.
 Ports handle type-agnostic data passing, with serialization/deserialization for outputs.
 - **Port discovery**: `discover_ports()` successfully analyzes workflows, identifies DiscomfortPorts, classifies their modes (INPUT/OUTPUT/PASSTHRU), infers data types from connections, and computes topological execution order.
+- **Nested ComfyUI management**: The `ComfyConnector` manages the nested ComfyUI instance appropriately.
 - **Workflow stitching**: `stitch_workflows()` can merge multiple workflow JSONs by renumbering nodes/links, preserving connections, and enabling cross-workflow data flow via shared unique IDs.
+Most critically, it underscores the whole logic of pass-by-reference variables, which is working well.
-- **Basic testing**: Test nodes like DiscomfortExtenderWorkflowRunner successfully execute workflows via `run_sequential()`, including data injection/extraction for single-iteration runs.
-Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension pipelines) complete with correct outputs.
+- **Basic testing**: Test nodes like DiscomfortTestRunner successfully execute workflows via `run_sequential()`, including data injection/extraction.
+Minimal workflows (e.g., test_server.json) and more complex ones (e.g., image extension and upscaling pipelines) complete with correct outputs.
-- **`run_sequential()` basics**: The method is a *WORK IN PROGRESS* but already executes workflows on a nested ComfyUI server.

-### What is NOT Working ❌
+### What may NOT be Working ❌
-- **Full iteration support**: While single-iteration execution works, multi-iteration loops (e.g., cross-iteration data flow) are untested and may require additional fixes for state preservation.
-- **Conditional logic**: Branching (IF/THEN/ELSE) and advanced loop conditions are not yet implemented.
+- **Unintuitive structure**: The module structure is unintuitive and must be better fleshed out, ideally by appending them all into a single Discomfort master class.
+- **Logging segregation**: Discomfort logs are currently interleaved with ComfyUI's terminal output, making debugging harder in verbose scenarios.
+- **Memory leaks or mishandling on Context**: The WorkflowContext object is still in alpha stage and may not be deemed fully tested.
+There may be memory leaks, and there potentially are unaddressed scenarios to consider (ex: temp folder reaching maximum size on Linux machines).
 - **Large-scale scenarios**: Handling ultra-large models (e.g., GB-scale tensors) between orchestrator and nested server, multiple inputs/outputs per workflow, and disk fallback for memory-intensive cases need thorough testing.
 - **Edge cases**: Potential issues with async timing, namespace conflicts, or validation in complex graphs remain possible until comprehensive testing is complete.
-- **Logging segregation**: Discomfort logs are currently interleaved with ComfyUI's terminal output, making debugging harder in verbose scenarios.

 ## 🎯 Core Concept